Redocly/redocly-cli/docs/resources/built-in-rules.md

 ### scalar-property-missing-example

-Verifies that every scalar property has an example(s) defined.
+Verifies that every scalar property has an example defined.

 ## Recommended config